belov11/CI-CD-lemp/README.md

-# CI-CD-lemp
+# CI-CD-lamp
-lamp (with proxy server nginx) using ansible, jenkins, docker-compose
+lamp (with proxy server nginx) using ansible, jenkins, docker-compose!!!!!